Kristoff St. John’s ‘The Young And The Restless’ Co-Stars Tried To Get Him Help Before His Death

 “It was @BrytonEjames & @DanielGoddard that had him hospitalized, with the help of @markgeragos,” the boxer tweeted.

 Geragos is the St. John’s attorney.
 Kristoff’s two co-stars Bryton James and Daniel Goddard portray a part of Neil Winter’s family in Genoa City.
 James is Neil’s adopted son Devon Hamilton while Goddard is Cane Ashby, who is married to Neil’s daughter Lily (Christel Khalil).
-Based on their behind the scenes shares, this daytime trio had plenty of fun between takes on Y&R, and they tried to get Kristoff the help he needed.
+Based on their behind-the-scenes shares, this daytime trio had plenty of fun between takes on Y&R, and they tried to get Kristoff the help he needed.
 Since the actor’s death, both James and Goddard have expressed their sorrow and disbelief on their social media accounts.

 On April 25, Y&R will air a storyline about Neil’s sudden and tragic death, and the arc will bring back Shemar Moore as Neil’s brother Malcolm.
 Christel Khalil will also reprise her role as Lily Winters, who’s currently serving a prison sentence for distracted driving, which led to Hilary’s (Mishael Morgan) death.
 Later, on April 29, Y&R will air an unscripted episode that features clips of St. John’s best moments as well as commentary from his co-stars, The Inquisitr reported.
 Victoria Rowell, who portrayed Neil’s wife Dru, will appear as herself alongside Morgan and many others who loved Kristoff.